andrewcooke/Stupid.jl/README.md

 **Language** - [Julia](http://julialang.org/) combines the speed of C (or close) with the flexibility of Python and has ambitions to replace statistical analysis packages like R.

+**Why 8 bit?** - other stream ciphers (like Stupid) work with 8 bit "characters".
+So I can re-use any tools I develop.
+In some ways it may also simplify analysis.

 ## Plaintext Injection Attack